 - Similarly, Germania became the allegory of the German nation’s visual representations, Germania wears a crown of oak leaves, as the German oak stands for heroism.

 |New words Allegory – When an abstract idea (for instance, greed, envy, freedom, liberty) is expressed through a person or a thing.
 An allegorical story has two meanings, one literal and one symbolic|

 - Balkans was a region comprising modern-day Romania, Bulgaria, Albania, Greece, Macedonia, Croatia, Bosnia-Herzegovina, Slovenia, Serbia, and Montenegro whose inhabitants were broadly known as the Slavs.

-- During the nineteenth century, the Ottoman Empire had sought to strengthen itself through modernization and internal reforms but with very little success.
-Balkan area became an area of intense conflict.
+- During the nineteenth century, the Ottoman Empire sought to strengthen itself through modernization and internal reforms but with very little success.
+The Balkan area became an area of intense conflict.

 - there was intense rivalry among the European powers over trade and colonies as well as naval and military might.
 These rivalries were very evident in the way the Balkan problem unfolded.

-- Russia, Germany, England, Austro-Hungary – was keen on countering the hold of other powers over the Balkans.
+- Russia, Germany, England, and Austro-Hungary – were keen on countering the hold of other powers over the Balkans.
 This led first world war in 1914.